syncfusion-content/blazor-docs/blazor/scheduler/crud-actions.md

 ---
 layout: post
 title: CRUD actions in Blazor Scheduler Component | Syncfusion
-description: Learn here all about CRUD actions in Syncfusion Blazor Scheduler component and more.
+description: Checkout and learn here all about CRUD actions in Syncfusion Blazor Scheduler component and much more.
 platform: Blazor
 control: Scheduler
 documentation: ug